Sparky1313/ROS_Research/README.md

 ![RViz Robot Pose Initialized Image](/README_Photos/RViz_Robot_Pose_Initialized.png)

-Once this is completed you are ready to run other ROS_Research software.
+Once this is completed, you are ready to run other ROS_Research software.

+## Creating a Custom SLAM Map
+*This section is optional*

+SLAM stands for Simultaneous Localization and Mapping.
+I won't go into detail about about the theory here, but there are plenty of resources online that explain it.

+In order to use Gazebo with RViz you need a map of the Gazebo world that can work with RViz.
+As stated in the previous section, there is a map already included.

+If you would like to make your own using SLAM, you can follow this [tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam_simulation/).

 ## patrolling Package
 ### listener.py